CMB observables and reheat temperature as a window to models of inflation and freeze-in dark matter production: CMB, inflaton potentials and reheating temperature

 There are several interesting observations following from figure~\ref{fig:ns-r_Tx-Nk}.
 Very narrow ranges of $n_s$ are predicted, that depend on the model and on $r$.
 In most of the considered cases there is quite strong qualitative change in the behaviour of the curves of constant $\Tx$ for some, depending on the model, value of $r$ in the range $10^{-4}\div10^{-2}$.
 For smaller $r$ the spectral index $n_s$ increases with increasing $r$ for all models.
 The correlations between $n_s$ and $r$ are quite similar for E- and T-models.
 Such correlations are different in the case of P-models, especially for $n=1$ or for relatively big values of $r$.

 Results for $r\ge10^{-4}$ are presented in figures~\ref{fig:nsrPlotEmodel} and \ref{fig:nsrPlotTPmodels} where curves of constant $\Tx$ are shown together with present experimental bounds and sensitivity reaches of future experiments.
-The present $2\sigma$ contours of the Planck+BK18 data differ quite strongly from the global fit including also ACT and DESI data.
-The latter fit is more difficult to reconcile with the considered models and shows some preference for P-models and for E and T-models with large values of $n$.
-Actually, we see that in the considered models there is the upper bound on $n_s$ around 0.970, to be compared with the $2\sigma$ upper bound of the global fit at 0.980.
+The present $2\sigma$ contours of the Planck+BK18 data differ quite strongly from the global fit including also ACT and DESI data (for recent discussion see e.g.~\cite{Ferreira:2025lrd}).
+The latter fit has more discriminative power for the considered models.
+It shows some preference for P-model with $n=1$ and for hight reheat temperature $T_\times$.
+It can oslo be reconciled with E and T-models with large values of $n$ and low reheat temperature.
+Actually, we see that in the considered models there is the upper bound on $n_s$ around 0.97, to be compared with the $2\sigma$ lower bound of the global fit at $\sim0.965$.
 One can also ask how constraining are the present CMB data for the reheating temperature.
 Given the large difference between the Planck data and the global fit one concludes that the whole range of temperatures is acceptable.
 Taken Planck and the global fit separately, some constraints on the reheating temperatures can be seen in the figures.
 Furthermore, it is worth noting the change of ordering of the $\Tx = {\rm const}$ curves from small to large values, as a function of $n_s$.
 This is related to the fact that $w<\frac13$ for $n=1$ while $w>\frac13$ for $n>2$.
 The case of $n=2$ is a special one, where $w=\frac13$ and the function $r(n_s)$ does not depend on $\Tx$ (the black curve in figure~\ref{fig:nsrPlotEmodel}).
 Improving the precision of $n_s$ measurements, as expected for the CMB S4 experiment, would be a stronger test of the models.
 The expected $2\sigma$ range (0.964, 0.974) would be particularly constraining if, in addition, the upper bound on $r$ was pushed down, say to $r<10^{-5}$ (see figure~\ref{fig:ns-r_Tx-Nk}).
 It also follows from figure~\ref{fig:ns-r_Tx-Nk} that, if the present $2\sigma$ lower bound is valid for any value of $r$, then E- and T-models with $n=1$ predict a lower bound on $r$ of the order of $10^{-10}$.
 The corresponding bounds for P-models and all considered models with big values of $n$ are much weaker (e.g.~of the order of $10^{-26}$ for $n=10$).
 Some differences in the predictions for $r (n_s)$ for a fixed reheating temperature $\Tx$, particularly between P-model compared to E- and T-models, can be traced back to the shape of the inflaton potential in those models.